x/.troll/README.md

 ## mkfiles.rb

 This script creates a bunch of empty files in the working directory with random names gotten from the fortune command.
+Requires fortune command to be installed.

 	echo "alias ls=\"ruby ~/trolling-with-ruby/mkfiles.rb\"" >> ~/.bashrc